fanuc-stream-motion/packet-fanuc-stream-motion-j519/readme.md

 ## Overview

-This is a Wireshark Lua dissector for the Fanuc Stream Motion protocol.
+This is a (rather quick-and-dirty) Wireshark Lua dissector for the Fanuc Stream Motion protocol.
 For more information on the protocol, refer to the relevant Fanuc option documentation.

 ![Screenshot of Wireshark dissecting the sample capture](sshot.png)